takezoe/solr-scala-client/README.md

 TODO
 --------

-* Mapping document to case class
+* Mapping document to case class (Completed in 0.0.2)
 * Detailed query configuration
 * Flexible configuration to SolrServer (Completed in 0.0.2)
 * Facet search (Completed in 0.0.2)